buddhist-uni/buddhist-uni.github.io/_drafts/2020-07-31-nibbana-pali.md

 ---
-title: "A New Reading List on *Nibbāna*"
+title: "Two New Bibliographies"
 ---

-This month I'm proud to announce the addition of [a bibliography on *nibbāna*]({% link _tags/nibbana.md %}).
+This month I'm happy to announce two more bibliographies on two more advanced topics: [*nibbāna*]({% link _tags/nibbana.md %}) and the Pāli Canon.

-I'm especially happy to have finally added to the library:
+I'm especially happy to finally share with you:

 {% include inline_content.html category='essay' slug='purpose-of-meditation_mahasi' %}
 - Mahasi Sayadaw's classic summary of the *Visuddhimagga* provides an excellent (if dense!) map of the path.